dioobr/EPL_Backend/README.md

 You don't need to run composer.
 Clone or copy the code in a directory and configure your web server to talk with PHP and set your vhost to redirect all requests to index.php file.

-Give PHP permissions to read+write+execute inside the "cache" directory.
+Give PHP permissions to read+write inside the "cache" directory.

 ### NGINX Configuration